Which certification is best for you?

 Because Microsoft has such a wide range of products and services, their certification scheme can’t be as straightforward as Cisco’s.
 There is no catch-all certification.

-However, if you want to become certified with Microsoft, you probably want either an MCSA (Microsoft Certified Solutions Associate) or MCSE (Microsoft Certified Solutions Expert).
+However, if you want to become certified with Microsoft, you probably want either an MCSA (Microsoft Certified Solutions Associate) entry-level certification, or MCSE (Microsoft Certified Solutions Expert) expert-level certification.

-Whether you choose the CCNA or an MCSA or MCSE, you can be sure that employers will understand what they mean and know that they can expect a certain level of expertise from someone who has been able to pass the requirements to receive one of them.
+Whether you choose the CCNA or an MCSA or MCSE, you can be sure that employers will understand what their value and know that they can expect a certain level of expertise from someone who has been able to pass the stringent requirements to either a Cisco or Microsoft certification!